Port Adelaide Football Club: 1997–2010: AFL entry, Mark Williams and club debt

 Following confirmation of their entry in 1997, the club began preparations to enter the league.
 John Cahill began the transition to the AFL, with Stephen Williams, a son of Fos Williams, taking over the SANFL coaching position from midway through the 1996 season.
 Cahill then set about forming a group which would form the inaugural squad.
 Brownlow Medallist and 1990 Port Adelaide premiership player, Gavin Wanganeen, was signed from Essendon and made captain of a team made up of six existing Port Adelaide players, two from the Adelaide Crows, seven players from other SANFL clubs and 14 recruits from interstate.
-The AFL's father-son rule for the club was set at 200 games for SANFL players before 1997, compared to only 100 for Victorian clubs.
+The AFL's father–son rule for the club was set at 200 games for SANFL players before 1997, compared to only 100 for Victorian clubs.

 On 29 March 1997, Port Adelaide played its first AFL premiership match against Collingwood at the MCG, suffering a 79-point defeat.
-It won its first AFL game in round 3 against Geelong, and defeated cross town rivals and eventual premiers Adelaide by 11 points in the first Showdown in round 4.
+It won its first AFL game in round 3 against Geelong, and defeated cross-town rivals and eventual premiers Adelaide by 11 points in the first Showdown in round 4.
 The club finished its first season 9th, missing the finals on percentage behind Brisbane.
 Following the 1998 season, John Cahill retired from his coaching position.

-In 1999 Mark Williams, another son of Fos Williams, took over as coach of Port Adelaide and led the club to many notable first achievements in the AFL over the next decade.
-They earned a spot in the AFL finals for the first time in Williams's first season.
-They were eliminated by eventual premier, North Melbourne, by 44 points in their qualifying final.
+In 1999, Mark Williams, another son of Fos Williams, took over as coach of Port Adelaide and led the club to many notable first achievements in the AFL over the next decade.
+They earned a spot in the AFL finals for the first time in Williams' first season.
+They were eliminated by the season's eventual premier, North Melbourne, by 44 points in their qualifying final.
 Port Adelaide had a very successful 2001 season, starting with a maiden pre-season competition victory.
-Port Adelaide finished their 2001 home and away season in third place, though the club would lose both finals it contested.
+Port Adelaide finished their 2001 home-and-away season in third place, though the club would lose both finals it contested.
 In 2002, Port Adelaide built on its success and won its first AFL minor premiership.
-However, they lost to the eventual premiers, the Brisbane Lions in the preliminary final.
-Port Adelaide continued its minor round dominance in 2003 and again claimed the minor premiership; however like the previous year, Port Adelaide was eliminated in the preliminary final.
+However, they lost to the eventual premiers, the Brisbane Lions, in the preliminary final.
+Port Adelaide continued its home-and-away dominance in 2003 and again claimed the minor premiership; however, like the previous year, Port Adelaide was eliminated in the preliminary final, which led to certain elements of the press calling Port Adelaide "chokers" as well as trucking magnate Allan Scott in early 2004—who was the founder and owner of Scott's Transport, Port Adelaide's major sponsor—publicly calling for Williams' dismissal.